vmware-archive/kubeless/README.md

 ## Tools

-- A [UI](https://github.com/kubeless/kubeless-ui) available.
+- A [UI](https://github.com/kubeless/kubeless-ui) is available.
 It can run locally or in-cluster.
 - A [serverless framework plugin](https://github.com/serverless/serverless-kubeless) is available.

 ## Quick start